 disclaimer

 How to Obtain Sealed Records in Utah

-In Utah, sealed records may be obtained if the requestor has a court order.
-Interested persons will need to send a request to review the sealed record stating the reason to access the case file.
-If the court grants the petition, the requestor will have access to the sealed document.
+In Utah, sealed records may be obtained if the requester has a court order.
+Interested persons will need to send a request to review the sealed record, stating the reason to access the case file.
+If the court grants the petition, the requester will have access to the sealed document.

+disclaimer